railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 * from the orders.

-Start by opening the product form from the menu *Products > Products* and looking at the list of items.
+Start by opening the product form from the menu :menuselection:`Products --> Products` and looking at the list of items.
 You'll immediately see the following information about the products:

 * Real Stock,